 Section 2.
 Membership in Psi Chi is open to qualified candidates of any age, sex, sexual orientation, race, handicap or disability, color, religion, and national and ethnic origin.

 Section 3.
-Election to membership shall be by a two-thirds vote at a regular meeting of the Chapter.
+Election to membership shall be by a two-thirds vote at a regular Chapter meeting.

 Section 4.
-Prior to induction, each prospective member shall pay an induction fee as determined by the National Society, which shall entitle the inductee to life membership without payment of further dues or assessments to the National Society.
+Before induction, each prospective member shall pay an induction fee as determined by the National Society, which shall entitle the inductee to life membership without payment of further dues or assessments to the National Society.
 All active members shall pay chapter dues as established by the Chapter.

 Article IV - Officers

 Section 2.
-It shall be the duty of the Executive Committee, in consultation with the Chapter Advisor(s), to nominate candidates for Chapter offices.
+In consultation with the Chapter Advisor(s), it shall be the Executive Committee's duty to nominate candidates for Chapter offices.
 The election shall be held by April 1st of the spring semester.
 Before the election, additional nominations from the floor shall be permitted.
 A runoff vote will be held if no candidate receives a majority.

 Section 3.
 The officers shall be elected by ballot to serve for one year, and the term of office shall begin the day after graduation in the spring semester.
-In the event there is only one candidate for an office, the election may be by voice vote.
+If there is only one candidate for an office, the election may be by voice vote.

 Section 4.
 No member shall hold more than one office at a time, and no member shall serve more than two years in the same office.

 Section 5.
 Should the office of President become vacant, it shall be filled by the Vice President.
-A vacancy in any other office shall be filled by the Executive Committee with the approval of the Chapter Advisor(s).
+The Executive Committee shall fill a vacancy in any other office with the approval of the Chapter Advisor(s).

 Article V - Meetings

 Section 1.
 Regular Meetings.
-The Executive Committee and the Chapter Advisor(s) shall determine the number of regular meetings to be held during the year and shall distribute a schedule of these meetings to each active member.
+The Executive Committee and the Chapter Advisor(s) shall determine the number of regular meetings during the year and distribute a schedule to each active member.

 Section 2.
 Special Meetings.
-Special Meetings can be called by the President or the Executive Committee and shall be called upon the written request of three active members of the Chapter.
-The purpose of the meeting shall be stated in the call, and business shall be limited to that which is stated in the call.
-Except in cases of emergency, at least three days' notice shall be given.
+The President or the Executive Committee can call Special Meetings and shall be called upon the written request of three active Chapter members.
+The purpose of the meeting shall be stated in the call, and business shall be limited to what is stated in the call.
+Except in cases of emergency, at least three days notice shall be given.

 Section 3.
 Quorum.
 Those active members present shall constitute a quorum for the transaction of business.